Bio Booster Armor Guyver: Characters

 Valkyria is a former member of Cronos and the step-sister of the late Oswald A. Lisker.
 Her mother was Astrid Forsberg and her stepfather was US Senator Robert P. Lisker.
 Their marriage was arranged by Cronos to unite the powerful American and Swedish Cronos families together.
 Robert was quite cold to Valkyria, but initially Oswald acted like a big brother to her.
 After her mother's death she came to resent the submissive role she had been dealt and proceeded to work her way up the ranks of Cronos to avoid being used as a pawn the way her mother was.
 Her goal to show up her brother was destroyed upon his death, shattering her.
-She stole the artificial control medallion (that was being developed by Cronos to create their own pseudo-Guyver units) and became "Guyver II Female".
-She resisted any of Cronos' attempts to stop her and has teamed with the former Zoalord Richard Guyot.
+She steals a prototype artificial Guyver unit and becomes "Guyver II Female" or Guyver II-F, ultimately joining forces with former Zoalord Richard Guyot.
 She is plagued by bouts of fatigue and dizziness, even in human form, as a result of becoming a pseudo-Guyver.
+Additionally, because it is a flawed prototype, Valkyria's Guyver has a limited activation time and destroys her clothing when activated.

+Valkyria is based on a character that appears in the 1986 OVA named Valcuria, who serves the same role as Oswald A. Lisker in other adaptations.
+Like Lisker, Valcuria bonds with a damaged Guyver unit, which becomes increasingly unstable the longer she fights.
+This flaw is exploited by Shō to defeat her and destroy her Control Medal, causing her armor to consume her until Shō ultimately kills her with the Mega-Smasher.